-The Dartmouth-Hitchcock Obligated Group
+The Dartmouth-Hitchcock Obligated Group and the Master Indenture

-The Bonds are being issued by the Authority pursuant to the Resolution and a Bond Indenture (the "Bond Indenture"), dated as of January 1, 2018, by and between the Authority and U.S. Bank National Association, as Bond Trustee (the "Bond Trustee").
-The proceeds of the Bonds will be loaned by the Authority pursuant to a Loan Agreement (the "Loan Agreement"), dated as of January 1, 2018, by and between the Authority and Dartmouth-Hitchcock Health (the "Institution").
-The obligations of the Institution under the Loan Agreement will be secured by Obligation No. 41 (the "Obligation") issued pursuant to the Loan Agreement and the Master Trust Indenture, initially dated as of July 1, 1993, as first amended and restated pursuant to the Amended and Restated Master Trust Indenture (Security Agreement), dated as of August 1, 2009, and effective on August 1, 2013, and next amended and restated pursuant to the Second Amended and Restated Master Trust Indenture (Security Agreement), dated as of January 1, 2018 (the "Master Indenture") among the Institution and the other members of the Obligated Group (hereinafter defined) and U.S. Bank National Association, as Master Trustee (the "Master Trustee"), as supplemented by the Supplemental Master Trust Indenture No. 41, dated as of January 1, 2018 (the "Supplemental Master Indenture"), by and between the Obligated Group, as of the date of issuance of the Bonds, and the Master Trustee.
+The obligations of the Institution under the Bond Indenture will be secured by Obligation No. 42 (the "Obligation") issued pursuant to the Master Trust Indenture, initially dated as of July 1, 1993, as first amended and restated pursuant to the Amended and Restated Master Trust Indenture (Security Agreement), dated as of August 1, 2009, and effective on August 1, 2013, and next amended and restated pursuant to the Second Amended and Restated Master Trust Indenture (Security Agreement), dated as of August 1, 2009, and effective on August 1, 2013, and next amended and restated pursuant to the Second Amended and Restated Master Trust Indenture (Security Agreement), dated as of January 1, 2018 (the "Master Indenture") among the Institution and the other members of the Obligated Group (hereinafter defined) and U.S. Bank National Association, as Master Trustee (the "Master Trustee"), as supplemented by the Supplemental Master Trust Indenture No. 42, dated as of January 1, 2018 (the "Supplemental Master Trustee.
 The Obligation securing the Bonds shall constitute a joint and several obligation of each Member of the Obligated Group.
 The Institution, along with Mary Hitchcock Memorial Hospital, Dartmouth-Hitchcock Clinic, The Cheshire Medical Center, The New London Hospital Association, Inc. and Windsor Hospital Corporation are the current members of the Dartmouth-Hitchcock Obligated Group.

 The Institution became the sole member of Alice Peck Day Memorial Hospital ("APD") in March 2016 and intends to admit APD to the Obligated Group following receipt of the New Hampshire regulatory approval described in Appendix A - "CERTAIN INFORMATION REGARDING DARTMOUTH-HITCHCOCK HEALTH AND SUBSIDIARIES" under the heading "Corporate Structure of the System; Components of the System."
 The exact timing of receipt of such approval is uncertain but is not expected to occur prior to the issuance of the Bonds.
 References to the "Obligated Group" herein shall include APD, assuming such admission to the Obligated Group occurs as expected, along with the Institution, Mary Hitchcock Memorial Hospital, Dartmouth-Hitchcock Clinic, The Cheshire Medical Center, The New London Hospital Association, Inc. and Windsor Hospital Corporation.
 References to "Member" herein refers to each individual member of the Obligated Group.
 For a more complete description of the Obligated Group and its components, see Appendix A - "CERTAIN INFORMATION REGARDING DARTMOUTH-HITCHCOCK HEALTH AND SUBSIDIARIES."